Ishmeet7/Data-Science-3-coursework/Data Visualization and statistics from data/readme.md

 ### Instructions for use

-Download the file '.csv" from  my repository.
+Download the file 'pima-indians-diabetes.csv" from  my repository.

-Now you have to run the python script named "y.py" in my repository .
+Now you have to run the python script named "code.py" in my repository .

 You need to make a small change in the above script before running it. dataset = pd.read_csv("csv")